 We face many challenges in the state of Nevada when it comes to the fight against rare diseases.
 One of the more significant challenges is the lack of statewide coordination.
-There are many different organizations and individuals supporting those living with a rare disease in the state.
-Even with all the effort and significant work being done for them, there is essentially little coordinated effort between southern and northern Nevada.
+There are many different organizations and individuals supporting these individuals and their families within the state.
+Even with all the effort and good work being done for them, there is essentially little coordinated effort between southern and northern Nevada.
 Working together as a united front would allow us to harness our collective efforts and capitalize on our combined strengths and resources to bring a significant amount of influence to our state leaders and lawmakers to help us advance the fight against these terrible diseases.

 This strategic plan is our call to action.
 In this document, we have taken you through the NV-RDAC's current initiatives and outlined our focus through 2025.
-This document provides an outline of what we feel are the minimum requirements to bring the state of Nevada to acceptable standards for the care and support of the people living with rare diseases.
+This document provides an outline of the minimum requirements to bring the state of Nevada to acceptable standards for the care and support to the people living with rare diseases.

 Our plea to the leaders and lawmakers of Nevada is to support a meaningful statewide action plan that addresses the unique needs of people living with rare diseases, thier families, and the heathcare professionals that care for them.
-A coordinated effort and statewide strategy is the only way for Nevada to influence the type of policy change required to meet the needs of the people living with a rare disease in our state.
+A coordinated effort and statewide strategy is the only way for Nevada to influence the type of policy change required to meet the needs of the people living with a rare disease.